Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Introduction

-Similar to~\citet{bashardoust2022reducing}, we consider a setting where each node in the network is a source of unique information and, therefore, access to all nodes is equally important.
-In this context, information flow is an integral component of the social capital and a distance metric that quantifies total information flow in the graph, considering high-order relations that expand beyond the immediate neighbors, is of utmost importance.
-We propose using the effective resistance to measure the overall information flow between pairs of nodes, since it is a theoretically grounded continuous graph diffusion metric that considers both \emph{local} and \emph{global} properties of the network's topology~\citep{chung1997spectral}.
-In Section \ref{sec:groupmetrics}, we introduce three measures of group social capital ---\emph{group isolation}, \emph{group diameter} and \emph{group control}--- based on the effective resistance where the groups are defined according to the value of their protected attribute of interest.
-Based on these measures of social capital, we define three measures of structural group unfairness in Section \ref{sec:disparitymetrics}, and frame the challenge of mitigating structural group unfairness as a budgeted edge augmentation task in Section \ref{sec:alg}.
-This section also presents the Effective Resistance Group Link (\ERG{}{}) algorithm, a greedy edge augmentation algorithm that iteratively adds the edges to the graph to increase the social capital of the most disadvantaged group.
-In experiments on real-world networks, described in Section \ref{sec:experiments}, we uncover significant levels of structural group unfairness when using gender\footnote{Note that we follow the same nomenclature for gender as that used in the analyzed datasets, which is a binary variable with two values: male and female.} as the protected attribute, with females being the most disadvantaged group in comparison to males.
-We also illustrate how our approach is able to not only mitigate structural group unfairness, but also increase the social capital of all the groups in the network.
+We consider a setting where each node in the network is a source of unique information and, therefore, access to all nodes is equally important.
+In this context, information flow is an integral component of the social capital and a distance metric that quantifies the total information flow in the graph, considering high-order relations that expand beyond the immediate neighbors, is of utmost importance.
+We propose using the effective resistance to measure the overall information flow between pairs of nodes (and thus the social capital), since it is a theoretically grounded continuous graph diffusion metric that considers both \emph{local} and \emph{global} properties of the network's topology~\citep{chung1997spectral}.
+In Section~\ref{sec:groupmetrics}, we introduce three measures of group social capital ---\emph{group isolation}, \emph{group diameter} and \emph{group control}--- based on the effective resistance where the groups are defined according to the value of a protected attribute of interest.
+Using these measures of social capital, we define three measures of structural group unfairness in Section~\ref{sec:disparitymetrics}, and frame the challenge of mitigating structural group unfairness as a budgeted edge augmentation task in Section~\ref{sec:alg}.
+This section also presents the Effective Resistance Group Link (\ERG{}{}) algorithm, a greedy edge augmentation algorithm that iteratively adds edges to the graph to increase the social capital of the most disadvantaged group.
+In experiments on real-world networks, described in Section~\ref{sec:experiments}, we uncover significant levels of structural group unfairness when using gender as the protected attribute, with females being the most disadvantaged group in comparison to males.
+We also illustrate how our approach is able to not only mitigate disparities in group social capital, but also increase the social capital of all the groups in the network.